 2004 NFL Draft

-I'm putting this under the futures category, but it's safe to say the first round has already produced three Hall of Fame players -- Eli Manning, Ben Roethlisberger and Larry Fitzgerald.
+I'm putting this under the futures category, but it's safe to say the first round already has produced three Hall of Fame players -- Eli Manning, Ben Roethlisberger and Larry Fitzgerald.
 Vince Wilfork and Philip Rivers are putting great careers together, too.
+Although Rivers is pushing it.
 Sean Taylor won't make it to the Hall of Fame, but you have to give credit here for a great pick.

 1973 NFL Draft